Microsoft's $300 million investment not only offers a big cash infusion

 But other factors also make a new phone seem less likely.

-The iPhone 4S wasn't rolled out until October of last year.
-It would be out of character for Apple to announce another phone only eight months later.
+wasn't rolled out until October of last year.
+It would be out of

 Also?
 If it ain't broke, don't fix it.